 The Snow Spider: Behind the Scenes

 We first heard of the new CBBC Snow Spider TV show through the show’s composer, Cato Hoeben, who passed along our details to Jennifer Sheridan, the director.
-This was incredibly lovely in several different ways, but horrible for one key reason: we initially met Cato at a networking event, which proves that networking events are useful and we have to keep doing them.
+This was lovely in several different ways, but horrible for one key reason: we initially met Cato at a networking event, which proves that networking events are useful and we have to keep doing them.

 After the meeting, we put together some visual references of three different styles for the animations: a hand-painted style; a woven-looking tapestry style, and style made up of block colours and vectors.
-Jen settled on the hand-painted style to reflect the history of the legends in the show.
+Jen settled on the hand-painted style to reflect the historical feel of the legends in the show.
 This hand-painted style would take a still moment and give it depth, like the viewer was sinking into a painting.

 Gwydion, legendary Welsh magician